kimmjr/IDEA1903_krei0675/README.md

 - **Background Colour:** Adjust the brightness and contrast of the underlying image.
 - **Background Circles Zoom:** Change the spacing between circular elements in the flow field creating a zoom in and out.
-- **Outside Lines Movement:** Alters the colur intensity of the lines and moves them from left to right.
+- **Outside Lines Movement:** Alters the colour intensity of the lines and moves them from left to right.
 - **Outside Lines Zoom:** Controls the size of the outside lines around the weaves.
-- **Weave Colour:** Adjusts the color saturation of the circular weaves.
+- **Weave Colour:** Adjusts the colour saturation of the circular weaves.
+- **Download Image:** Downloads a PNG file of your created artwork.

+## Artowrk implementation

+- preload()
+JavaScriptfunction preload() {  img = loadImage('assets/KT_Pathway_Avenue.jpg');}Show more lines

+- setup()
+  - createCanvas(): Creates the drawing area.
+  - createSliders(): Adds interactive controls (RGB sliders, weave color, zoom, etc.).
+  - drawWeaves(): Populates the weaves array with weave objects.
+  - lineSystem: Handles animated lines around the artwork.

+- draw()
+  - Updates background color from RGB sliders.
+  - Adjusts weave spacing and line system dynamically.
+  - Draws flow field and weave layers.

+- createSliders() (in sliders.js)
+  - Background colour: Adjusts the brightness and contrast of the underlying image
+  - Background circles zoom: Changes the size of the circles from smaller to larger
+  - Outside lines movement: Alters the colour intensity of the lines and moves them from left to right
+  - Outside lines zoom: Controls the size of the lines around the weaves
+  - Weave colour: Adjusts the colour saturation of the circular weaves

+- saveArtwork()
+  - Purpose: Saves the current canvas as a PNG file when the user clicks the button using p5. built in saveCanvas function

 ### References & Inspiration